HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ### DefData Tasks ...

 * Benefits need to be confirmed for each participant
-* update the old insightes into the percentage of Code that is the intended Process versus the Inputs & Outputs.
+* Update the old insightes into the percentage of Code that is the intended Process versus the Inputs & Outputs.
 * Many business Applications are still 20% + 40% +40%
 * CPC: URM cost savings
 * consider AWS use for vast distribution via TW, cocnstent with Jeremy's goals